If You Question My Rules, You Don’t Get Access

 Dear Diary — and dear “I don’t see what the big deal is” crowd,

-We’ve covered how to help (Part One).
-We’ve covered why structure, routine, and boundaries are mercy (Part Two).
+We’ve covered how to help.
+We’ve covered why structure, routine, and boundaries are mercy.

-So let’s talk about what happens when people hear all of that… and keep doing whatever they want anyway.
+Now we’re here: what happens when people hear all of that… and keep doing whatever they fucking want anyway. #entitled

 Because here’s the part nobody puts in the inspirational caregiver quotes:

-This is the chapter for the caregivers who have:
+This is the series for the caregivers who have:

-Been called controlling for enforcing doctor‑level boundaries. #unhinged
+• Been called controlling for enforcing doctor‑level boundaries. #unhinged #childishbitch

 And still: the midnight calls.
 The surprise visits.
 The emotional drive‑bys.